ParseDotEXE/ParseDotEXE/README.md

 ## About Me
 - 🎓 Computer Science student at McGill University
 - 💡 Interested in Software Design and Engineering, Machine Learning, Cyber Security, Cloud Computing and Web Development!
-- 🎯 My goal is to become a proficient project designer and builder
+- 🎯 My goal is to become a professional project designer and builder

 ## Skills
 ### Languages